 Pop Up Tents

-You know the kind – like baby beach tents – you take them out of the bag, and the internal coil springs into shape in seconds.
+You take them out of the bag and internal coil springs snap them into shape in seconds.

-Bottom Line: They are great for festivals or home camping.
+Bottom line: they're great for festivals or home camping.

 Quick Opening Tents

-Manufacturers often stipulate the number of minutes a tent will take to set up.
+Manufacturers often quote how many minutes a tent takes to set up.

 How Many People Will Be Sleeping In Your Tent?

-Think about how many people you ‘might’ have in your party (we’re talking about friends who may join you for an impromptu chillout).
+Think about the friends who might join you for an impromptu chillout.

-That’s not all: Add on one (or two if you’re feeling generous) extra person capacity for a bit of wiggle room – and multiply out.
+That's not all: add one or two extra person capacity for wiggle room, then multiply out.

-There’s anything from 6 Person Tents right up to 15 Person Tents available on the market today.
+The market runs from 6 Person Tents right up to 15 person tents.

 What’s Your Budget?

-Do your homework to ensure you end up with a tent you’ll be happy with for the long haul.
+Do your homework and you'll end up with a tent you're happy with for the long haul.

 How Will You Transport Your Tent?